Grothendieck Topologies and Sheaf Theory for Data and Graphs: An Approach Through Cech Closure Spaces: Introduction

 \section{Introduction}

 Starting from its origins in algebraic topology, sheaf theory has become an indispensable part of homological algebra, and it has many important applications in fields as diverse as algebraic geometry and partial differential equations.
-In the past decade, particularly with the rise of topological data analysis, there has been increased interest in extending the reach of sheaf theory to a number of scientific and engineering applications, and a number of intriguing efforts have been made in this direction \cites{Ghrist_Krishnan_2013, Curry_2015, Curry_Ghrist_Robinson_2012, Baryshnikov_Ghrist_2009, Robinson_2012, Robinson_2017, Robinson_2019}.
-The main difficulty which must be resolved when using sheaves to address computational problems is to construct the theory on combinatorially defined objects in order to compute the resulting sheaf cohomology algorithmically.
-The most common solution currently found in the literature involves studying sheaves on a combinatorially defined space, such as a simplicial complex, with a $T_0$ topology, either in the version on cell complexes first developed in \cite{Shepard_1985} and revived in \cite{Curry_2014}, where the topology need not be used explicitly to develop much of the theory, or else on spaces of posets as in \cite{Robinson_2017}, where the $T_0$ topology takes on a more central role.
-Related constructions of sheaf theory on simplicial complexes can also be found in Section 8.1 of \cite{Kashiwara_Schapira_1994}.
+In the past decade, particularly with the rise of topological data analysis, there has been increased interest in extending the reach of sheaf theory to scientific and engineering applications, and a number of intriguing efforts have been made in that direction {\cite{Baryshnikov_Ghrist_2009,Curry_Ghrist_Robinson_2012,Curry_2015,Ghrist_Krishnan_2013, Hylton_etal_2020, Hylton_etal_2022,Robinson_2012,Robinson_2017,Robinson_2019, Short_etal_2022, Short_etal_2021}}.
+The most common construction of this kind in the literature involves studying sheaves on a combinatorially defined space which may be given a topology, such as a simplicial complex whose set of simplices is endowed with a $T_0$ topology, either in the version on cell complexes first developed in {\cite{Shepard_1985}} and revived in {\cite{Curry_2014}}, where the $T_0$ topology need not be used explicitly to develop much of the theory, or else on spaces of posets as in {\cite{Robinson_2017}}, where the $T_0$ topology takes on a more central role.
+Related constructions of sheaf theory on simplicial complexes can also be found in Section 8.1 of {\cite{Kashiwara_Schapira_1994}}.